eurostat/NLP4Stat/Software Environment/README.md

 * A connection should be established.
 Change the default database to ESTAT and press Finish.

+* Restart your system.
+You should be able to connect to the database using pyodbc.
+In the call to connect() replace "user name" and "password" with your credentials, all within the connection string.

 # 1.b Installation of a docker image of Virtuoso